Gunasekaran-143/Git-Github/README.md

 If we use pull if any changes are not can't change then error like merge conflict will come to recover from this we usee merge
 <img width="960" alt="image" src="https://github.com/Gunasekaran-143/Git-Github/assets/134137559/f826e5ee-5d9c-40fa-8cab-4b2a218ba3cc">

+# So finally I learned from this series is:

+git clone, git commit , git push and git pull , git log and git status , git branch and git checkout " " (from one branch to another) , Git merge <br>
+#for creating new branch ((git checkout -b "new-Branch"))

+That's it